b1euuuuwu/resume-website/README.md

-# personal-website
+# resume-website
-This personal website acts as my CV
+This website acts as my CV